sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-url-applaunchpad/cp-portal-cloud-foundry-url-applaunchpad.md

 ## Details
 ### You will learn
-  - How to create a URL app and add it to your site.
+  - How to create a URL app and add it to your site

 Use the **Content Manager** to add a URL app to your site.